 Adding Normal Maps

-- 1. Select level in the Hierarchy pane again. - In the Inspector pane, drag & drop rock 1.png into the Rock's Normal Map. - 3.
-Do the same thing for grass 1.jpg with Grass' Normal Map.
+- 1. Select level in the Hierarchy pane again. - In the Inspector pane, drag & drop rock 1.png into the HortonRockWall2's Normal Map. - 3.
+Do the same thing for grass 1.jpg with grass_dark's Normal Map.